huntingphi/cpp-notes/index.md

 Member functions often return a copy of an object.
 (Because C++ uses pass by value: it copies the actual parameter into the formal parameter, it returns that copy) This "return by value" causes the class copy constructor to be invoked, building a new class object with the contents of the temporary variable returned by the function.

-For example, consider the Person class, that has an object of a Car class as an attribute:
+For example, consider the <a name="person">Person</a> class, that has an object of a Car class as an attribute:

 ```c++